 Poetry slam is a fast-paced, winner-take-all competition in which members of the audience judge the competing poets on their performed poetry.
-It was invented in the 1980s by a Chicago construction worker named Marc Smith (SO WHAT) as a way of drawing a new listening audience to poetry.
+It was invented in the 1980s in Chicago as a way of drawing a new listening audience to poetry.

 The Boston Poetry Slam at the Cantab Lounge holds a poetry slam as part of every show.
 Unless noted, National Poetry Slam rules are always in effect: poems must be the poet’s own original work of three minutes or less, using no props, no costumes, and no musical accompaniment.
 Poems are scored Olympic-style by judges selected from the audience, with penalties levied for exceeding the time limit.
 For more information, see the guide for first-time slammers.